 A few years later, I moved to New York where I reconnected with an acquaintance who soon became my husband (read about our love story here).
 We enjoyed our newlywed years living near Times Square where we would stumble upon the best Turkish food in the city in Hell’s Kitchen or watch a Broadway show on a Tuesday night (“Rocky: The Musical” was my favorite).
 During this time, I launched my company, Kronologie Agency, a digital marketing firm which helps small businesses tell their brand story.
 While I had sleepless nights managing web development projects and overseeing video edits, I always made time for dance.
 I joined the Sa Dance Company (led by ClassPass Founder Payal Kadakia Pujji) and have had the privilege of performing at Alvin Ailey and the Museum of Art and Design.

 Fast-forward to my life now, which is devoted to my family above all else.
 There’s certainly a demarcation — before children and after children (BC and AC, if you will), and what I’ve discovered is that though it’s a juggling act, balance is attainable.
 I am embracing my role as a mom of three/wife/entrepreneur while not losing sight of my own purpose, identity and newfound interests in parenting, organization, lifestyle, pregnancy, and wellness.
 I hope you find my hacks and advice useful, and if nothing else, know that you have me in your corner cheering you on.
-You are not in it alone.
-Some days are easy-peasy and some are demanding, but I can honestly say that through it all, my mind is clear, my heart is full, and all is sane in my house.
-Come on in!
+Some days are easy-peasy and some are demanding, but you are not in this alone.
+We’ve got this.